Penstemon barbatus: Names

 One of the English common names for Penstemon barbatus is golden beard penstemon, referring to the gold colored hairs inside the flowers.
 It is also known as scarlet penstemon, red penstemon, and scarlet bugler.
 The name hummingbird flower is also used for this species, though this name is also applied to many other plants.
 In Spanish-speaking New Mexico and southern Colorado, it is called varita de San Jose – "St. Joseph's staff".

+In the Hopi language it is called pala'ka'tsi, but other unrelated species including scarlet gilia (Ipomopsis aggregata) are also called this.

 Distribution and habitat

 Penstemon barbatus grows in the Four Corners states, Texas, and in much of Mexico.
 In Colorado it grows largely in southern mountain counties, only being found as far north as Garfield County.
 The native range of the species in Utah does not go so far north with it reaching to Wayne and San Juan counties.
 Only the southeastern quarter of New Mexico lacks reports of the species and it grows in much of Arizona.
 Most of the range of P. barbatus in Texas is in the counties in the Big Bend region and to the north in the state's far west.

 This species is very common in the northern parts of Mexico.
 In the northwest it grow in two of four states, Sinaloa and Sonora.
 While in the northeast it grows in every state including, Aguascalientes, Chihuahua, Coahuila, Durango, Guanajuato, Hidalgo, Nuevo León, Querétaro, San Luis Potosí, and Tamaulipas.
 In the central highlands it grows in both Mexico City and the larger State of Mexico as well as the three other states of Morelos, Puebla, and Tlaxcala.
 It also grows in the gulf state of Veracruz.
 It becomes much less widespread in the south with it only reported in Chiapas in the southeast and in Jalisco, Michoacán, and Oaxaca in the southwest.

 The variety barbatus is associated with piñon–juniper woodlands, ponderosa pine forests and Douglas-fir forests in the southern parts of their ranges, and with Gambel oak, usually at elevations of 1200 to 3000 m, but occasionally as high as 3400 m.

 Similarly, var. torreyi is associated with all but the piñon–juniper woodlands, but additionally grows in spruce-fir woodland and montane meadows at elevations of 1800 to 3200 m.
 Variety trichander is only associated with piñon–juniper woodlands and birch-maple woodlands at elevations of 1600 to 2200 m.